CashScript/cashscript/website/docs/guides/covenants.md

 ### Issuing NFTs as receipts

-A covenants that manages funds which are pooled together from different people often wants to enable its participants to also exit the covenants with their funds.
+A covenant that manages funds (BCH + fungible tokens of a certain category) which are pooled together from different people often wants to enable its participants to also exit the covenants with their funds.
 Instead of keeping track of which address contributed how much in the local state, a better strategy is to issue a receipt for each time funds are added to the pool.
 Technically this happens by minting a new NFT with in the commitment field the amount of satoshis or fungible tokens that were contributed to the pool and sending this to the address of the contributor.
 All outputs need to be carefully controlled in the covenant contract code so no additional NFTs can be minted in other outputs.
 The minted NFTs only differ from the covenant's minting NFT in that there is no minting capability added to the token's categoryID when calling `.tokenCategory`.
 At withdrawal this NFT commitment data needs to be read and the receipt NFT needs to be burned.

 ```solidity
 contract PooledFunds(